 There are about 50,000 known spider species, and only a couple dozen have venom that could hurt.
 According to the American Psychiatric Association, 40% of phobias involve insects, snakes, mice, and spiders.
 Studies show that many people don’t even have to have encountered a spider before being afraid of them.
 That arachnid aversion is heritable, so there might be genetics at play.
 Children can pick out images of spiders and snakes faster than images of non-threatening animals, like bunnies.

-That instinct drives us away from spoiled food, vomit, feces, and other disease-ridden stuff.
-Scientists say there might be a way to reduce our fear by exposing our brains to it over and over.
+That instinct drives us away from spoiled food, vomit, feces, and other diseases.
+Scientists say there might be a way to repeatedly reduce our fear by exposing our brains to it.
 Fear of snakes and spiders ranked amongst the top five phobias of American adults.

-Some might even argue that this fear is wired into us.
-No, it turns out that a fear of snakes and spiders is something humans might be born with.
+Some even argue that this fear is wired into us.
+No, it turns out humans might be born with a fear of snakes and spiders.
 But why?
 Fears of these animals are so prevalent that they’ve even got their names.
 Humans, snakes, and spiders have co-evolved for nearly 60 million years.

 Why are people afraid of spiders?